 Returns the sine of the argument.

-function calculates the sine of an angle z
+The sin function calculates the sine of an angle z,

 which may be in radians or degrees depending on the current settings.